-“No worries.
-In fact, I was looking forward to it.
+Good News – In fact, I was looking forward to it.
 Who wouldn’t welcome more free training — as a newbie, I’m constantly learning and improving.

-On Saturday, May 26, 2017, the Lead Examiner came to pick me up along with all my luggage from the Days Inn Easton and dropped me off in the Bethlehem terminal to pickup my truck.
+The next day, the Lead Examiner visited the Days Inn to pick me up along with all my luggage and dropped me off in the Bethlehem terminal to pickup my truck.

-“I thought I have backing training,” I asked.
+“I thought I have backing training,” I asked befuddled.

 Since this was a three-day Memorial Day weekend, I was instructed to stay in my truck and wait until Tuesday when my Driver Manager would contact me and issue my first load assignment.